 </div>

-ARIA Attributes: Use appropriate ARIA attributes when standard HTML semantics don’t suffice, particularly for custom React components:
+Appropriate ARIA attributes should be used when standard HTML semantics don’t suffice, particularly for custom React components.

 <div